 Along the Haute Route you will stay in high mountain huts where you can admire sunsets over majestic alpine landscapes.
 You will have time to practice and bring to perfection the fundament skills of mountaineering and glacier travel, as you pass through diverse and beautiful landscapes.

 All this will be done under the guidance of one of our highly qualified and experienced mountain guides, who will not only lead the way but will also share their expert knowledge of the area with you, making it a unique and unforgettable experience.

 Price per person for groups of minimum 5 personsView Dates

 |Two More to Guarantee|

-Arrival day at your chalet in Argentiere, you will be welcomed by the Yeti Lodge team and shown to your room.
-You can then either relax at the chalet or go for a stroll around Argentiere until the rest of your group arrives.
-You will meet your group and guide in the evening for a briefing about the itinerary, the weather and conditions.
+Arrival day at your hotel in the pretty village of Les Praz, just a few kilometres north of Chamonix centre.
+Your guide will come to meet you in the evening for a briefing about the itinerary, the weather and conditions.
 You can check with your guide if you have all the equipment required and ask any questions.
-The trip package begins with a three-course dinner at Yeti Lodge.
+The trip package begins with a three-course dinner at the hotel.